 Sexual Addiction Can Be Treated

-All of the turmoil and pain inherent to sexual addiction can create massive devastation in the life of the addict and his or her loved ones.
+The turmoil and pain of sexual addiction can devastate the lives of the addict and his or her loved ones.
 If left untreated, addiction is an unending and progressive disease that takes the lives of millions of people.

-Whether it is using, overdose, alcohol poisoning, incurable diseases, or falling victim to a dangerous environment inherent with the subject of one’s addiction, the condition must be treated before permanent damage is done.
 Contrary to substance addiction, and many other behavioral addictions, recovery from sexual addiction is not as simple as abstaining from sex.
-Sex is part of human nature, and survival of the human race, so effective recovery from sexual addiction must integrate healthy and safe sexual practices.
+Sex is part of human nature and survival of the human race.
+Therefore, effective recovery from sexual addiction must integrate healthy and safe sexual practices.

-At A Forever Recovery, we understand how difficult it is to turn to help in the first place, and we know the road to recovery must be unique for each suffering individual.
-This is why we offer an individualized treatment program with no time limits, to ensure proper time has been afforded for each person to develop and achieve his or her goals for recovery.
+At A Forever Recovery, we understand how difficult it is to turn to help in the first place.
+And we know the road to sex addiction recovery must be unique for each suffering individual.
+This is why we offer an individualized treatment program with no time limits.
+We want to afford time for each person to develop and achieve his or her goals for recovery.

-If you or a loved one are suffering from sexual addiction, call us now at our toll-free number to speak with a trained counselor about how we can develop an individualized treatment program that empowers one to overcome the personal traumas that feed the sexual addiction.
-We help each to build awareness and strength to avoid dangerous people, places, and things and live a healthy life, free from the pain of addiction.
+If you or a loved one are suffering from sexual addiction, call us now to speak with a trained counselor.
+We can develop an individualized treatment program that empowers one to overcome the personal traumas that feed the sexual addiction.
 Don’t let the cycle of sexual addiction continue.
 Call now!